ldemirova/axway-open-docs-1/content/en/docs/operational_insights/production_setup/op_insights_setup_prod_helm.md

 Create your values file as described above.

-When ready to install follow the instructions here.
+{{< alert title="Note" >}}

-1. kibana cannot be installed as the same time as elasticsearch so must be disabled for the initial helm install
+The main change with ELK v8 is that kibana cannot be installed as the same time as elasticsearch so must be disabled for the initial helm install {{< /alert >}}

+When ready to install follow the guidelines here and look at the sample commands

-2. Install the helm chart with kibana disabled
+1. Install the helm chart with kibana disabled
-3. Wait while elasticsearch, logstash and filebeat start up and stabilize
+2. Wait while elasticsearch, logstash and filebeat start up and stabilize
-4. When elasticsearch has fully installed and is healthy run helm upgrade install of the helm chart with kibana enabled
+3. When elasticsearch has fully installed and is healthy run helm upgrade install of the helm chart with kibana enabled
-5. Wait while kibana stabilizes
+4. Wait while kibana stabilizes - this could take from 5 to 10 minutes
-6. kibana now has credentials for login in to the UI and the password can be extracted from the credentials secret
+5. kibana now has credentials for logging in to the UI and the password can be extracted from the credentials secret
-7. The kibana username is always elastic and the password can be set in the values file or else will be randomly generated
+6. The kibana username is always elastic and the password can be set in the values file or else will be randomly generated

-Example
+Sample commands

 ```
 cd apim4elastic
 helm upgrade --install axway-elk -f myvalues.yaml . --set values.kibana.enabled=false
 kubectl get pods
 #wait approximately 5 minutes
-curl -kv https://elasticsearchhost:9200 #change to relevant name of elasticsearch host
+curl -kv https://elasticsearchhost:92000 #change to relevant name of elasticsearch host
 helm upgrade --install axway-elk -f myvalues.yaml . --set values.kibana.enabled=true
+#wait approximately 10 minutes before attempting to log on to the kibana dashboard
 #Now extract the password
 PASSWORD=$(kubectl get secret axway-elk-apim4elastic-elasticsearch-credentials -o=jsonpath='{.data.password}' | base64 --decode)
 echo $PASSWORD
+#
 ```

 ### Migration of AAOI from a version lower than v5.7.0 to v5.7.0